ptjuandi/workshop-infrastructure/README.md

 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.19/samples/addons/kiali.yaml
 ```
-- Next step is to set up the gateway throug the istio ingress to manage the conexions to the services in the mesh
+- Next step is to set up the gateway through the istio ingress to manage the conexions to the services in the mesh

 ```shell
 kubectl apply -f kubernetes/mesh-deployment/002_gateway.yaml